 With the exceptions noted in subsection (c) above, the student discipline procedure outlined in this chapter will be utilized for complaints that name a student as an alleged offender.
 Such complaints will be investigated by the dean.

 As a result of the investigation, the dean will, on the basis of the information presented, determine: 1) that the charges of discrimination are without basis, 2) that further investigation is required, 3) that campus action shall be initiated to alleviate a discriminatory situation, or 4) that a hearing will be held.

 Section 51.06: Appeal Procedures

 The appeal procedures defined in this section apply to an unresolved grievance concerning some aspect of the student's academic standing at UT Dallas.
 The intent is to address the grievance of the student in a prompt and orderly fashion.
 A grievance means a dispute concerning some aspect of the student's academic standing arising from an administrative or faculty decision that the student regards as incorrect or unjust.
 Grievances include, but are not limited to, disputes over grades, application of degree plan, graduation/degree program requirements, and thesis and dissertation committee and/or adviser actions or decisions.
 Grievances, as defined in this section, do not include the right to appeal the termination of employment of a teaching assistant or research assistant during the term of the student's appointment.
-That appeal process is defined and described in UT Dallas Policy UTDPP1075 - University Policies Related to Graduate Student Teaching Assistants and Graduate Student Research Assistants.
+That appeal process is defined and described in UT Dallas Policy UTDPP1075 - University Policies Related to Graduate Assistants Teaching Assistants Teaching Associates and Student Research Assistants.

 A grievance regarding academic concerns will be considered in the following manner: